michaelnetter/thoughts/Decentralized_Privacy_Friendly_Web_Feed.md

 ### Decentralized communication & storage

-The other base layer building block is a sufficiently decentralized system that is needed for storage and communication required by higher-level building blocks.
+The other base layer building block is a sufficiently decentralized system that is needed for storage and communication which are required by higher-level building blocks.

 ### Identity

 The web itself initially did not have a baked-in identity system.
 Today, there are several decentralized identity initiatives such as [W3C DID](https://www.w3.org/TR/did-core/).
-The notion of a decentralized identity is important because it allows users to use their decentralized identity to follow a website (which is also represented by a decentralized identity) and interact with it.
+The notion of a decentralized identity is important because it allows people to use their decentralized identity to follow a website (which is also represented by a decentralized identity) and interact with it.

 ### Follow mechanism

 To allow users to follow websites, some kind of persistent social graph is needed.
-This graph stores the connections identities (in this case, which user follows which website).
-It uses the identity building block to have unique identifiers for users and websites and the decentralized communication to store the social graph.
+This graph stores the connections identities (in this case, which users follow which websites).
+It uses the identity building block to have unique identifiers for users and websites and the decentralized communication & storage building block to persist the social graph.
+A persistent social graph further allows to discover new websites.

-### Content notification
+### Content event

+A website needs to notify its followers when new content is published.
+This requires a structured way to describe a content item.
+RSS or Atom could be leveraged for this.
+Additionally, some kind of event notification system is needed to notify followers of new content.
+The notification event only needs to contain the URL of the content item; the content itself can be fetched by the aggregation building block.

+### Aggregation / Curation

+To provide a personalized, curated feed of content, some kind of aggregation and curation is needed.
+This could be implemented in the client or using an intermediary.
+One could imagine different aggregation services with different curation algorithms.
+The user registers with a curation service of his choice.
+Then the service fetches all content items and — based on previous views and interactions — creates a compelling feed.

+### Interaction / Feedback

+Users should be able to interact with content in their feed (e.g. like and comment).
+Users use their decentralized identity to interact with the content event.
+Additional analytics such as number of views could be stored to improve the curation algorithm and provide feedback to content creators.

+## Implementation

+## Acknowledgements

+@mk for discussing the idea.
+He contributed the majority of code for the aero-cast demo.